 - Another party was to blame for the incident.

 - The other party that caused the injury had a duty of care that makes them financially responsible for compensation.

-Solictors must be able to prove each one of these aspects as well as various others before they can take on a case.
-Unfortunately, sometimes solicitors will not take on cases, even when the client technically qualifies according to the above criteria.
+Solicitors must be able to prove each one of these aspects as well as various others before they can take on a case.
+Unfortunately, sometimes solicitors will not take on cases.
+Even when the client technically qualifies according to the above criteria.

 Nobody wants to go to court

 Nobody involved in the claims process wants to go to court.
 It is an intimidating not to mention costly process and one side will be responsible for the costs once the dust settles.
 Everyone knows that they could potentially lose and so they want to avoid that at all costs.